Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 There is a singularity, e.g. in AC mode for A at 0 degrees.
 This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
 Often, the choosen solution is to A remain in the negative degree range.

 # Orientation 4 axis palletized robot
 Through parallelogram construction of the arms, the endpoint always stays in one horizontal plane, often with a vertically installed tool.
 Orientation is a rotation around the Z axis and one value is sufficient to describe the orientation with a Z direction indicator added.
+Orientation around the Z axis changes with every axis 1 rotation, and additionally by the 4th actuator, if it exists.

 # Orientation for 2 or 3 axis robot: